-You can apply for your funding even after your course has begun, but if you want to ensure your funding application is processed before the start of your course so that you have your money on day one, you must submit your application online by Friday 25 May 2018.
+You can apply for funding from 11 June 2018 for 2018/19 entry.
+If you want to ensure your funding application is processed before the start of your course so that you have your money on day one, you must submit your application online as soon as possible after this date.

 See our top tips for making a funding application.

 Take a look at Student Finance England (SFE)’s video guides for advice and guidance: